openhp/HeatPumpController/README.md

 <img src="./m_plate_echangers_oxygen_brazing.jpg" width="500"><br><br>
 You can build your own "tube-in-tube" heat exchangers.
 It's not hard.
 Cheaper.
 The heat exchange efficiency is worse.
 Very easy soldering.<br>
 <img src="./m_tube-in-tube_diy1.jpg" width="400"> <img src="./m_tube-in-tube_diy2.jpg" width="400"><br><br>
 And also you can think "I'll take old AC parts...
 Housing...
 Slightly change...
 A hour or two, day of work maximum, and i'll got a refrigerant<->water heat exchanger in for a penny!"
 This idea is obvious.
 That was a first thing I've tried and do not want to try it anymore.
-You can also try this, but remember: to achieve "not very bad" performance it'll take much more than a day and much more than few $$, even if you have unlimited access to older ACs.<br>
+You can also go this way, but to achieve "not very bad" performance it'll take much more than a day and much more than few $$, even if you have unlimited access to older ACs.<br>
 OK, i think that's enough for this appendix, this is a controller page, and not how-to-build-refrigeration-systems page.<br>

 ##  Appendix D: Firmware options and fine tunings